 A summary of Nevada Landlord Tenant Laws based on state law statutes as they apply to residential lease agreements executed between landlords and tenants.

 Required Disclosures (by Landlords)

 Contact Information: Landlord must disclose to the tenant in writing at or before the commencement of the tenancy the name and address of the person authorized to manage the premises, the principal or corporate owner of the premises, and a person authorized to act for and on behalf of the owner for the purpose of service of process and for the purpose of receiving notices and demands.
 (Nev.
 Rev. Stat.
 Ann. § 118A.260)

-Nonrefundable Fees: The purpose of all nonrefundable fees or deposits (which are legal in Nevada, unlike many states) must be stated in writing.
-Lease must explain fees that are required and the purposes for which they are required.
+Nonrefundable Fees: The purpose of all nonrefundable fees or deposits must be stated in writing.
+The lease must explain all fees that are required and the purposes for which they are required.
 (Nev.
 Rev. Stat.
 Ann. § 118A.200)

 Move-in Checklist: Lease must include a signed record of the inventory and condition of the premises under the exclusive custody and control of the tenant.
 (Nev.
 Rev. Stat.
 Ann. §118A.200)

 Nuisance and Flag of the United States: Lease must include a summary of the provisions of NRS 202.470 (penalties for permitting or maintaining a nuisance); information regarding the procedure a tenant may use to report to the appropriate authorities a nuisance, a violation of a building, safety, or health code or regulation; and information regarding the right of the tenant to engage in the display of the flag of the United States, as set forth in NRS 118A.325.
 (Nev.
 Rev. Stat.
 Ann. §118A.200)